subquery/documentation/docs/faqs/faqs.md

   ...
   "include": [ "src/**/*", "node_modules/@subql/types-core/dist/global.d.ts", "node_modules/@subql/types-ethereum/dist/global.d.ts" ]
 ```

+## Typescript Manifest

+With the number of new features we are adding to SubQuery, and the slight differences between each chain that mostly occur in the manifest, we looked for a way to make it easier for developers to understand, try out new features and push the boundaries of what they index.
+Rather than a complex `yaml`` file that is easy to make errors in, we’ve decided to embrace the safety of Typescript.

+The manifest in version 3 is now written in Typescript by default, which includes better type safety, more advanced settings, and documentation to make it easier for developers to update and edit without having to consult our documentation.
+This step makes the development experience easier for developers of SubQuery, and also improves the discovery and documentation of new features and configuration options, it’s a relatively major change to our SDK that is surprisingly easy to make to your projects.
+For example, with typescript in your favourite code editor, you can see documentation and types for each field as you code your manifest file - easy!

+You can see examples of the new manifest in the Build > Manifest section of this documentation, for example; [Ethereum](../build/manifest/ethereum.md), [Cosmos](../build/manifest/cosmos.md), and [Polkadot](../build/manifest/polkadot.md).

 For Cosmos projects, in the new Typescript manifest, `chainTypes` have been renamed to `chaintypes`.